geekpradd/geekpradd.github.io/life/post.md

 I made online friends, worked on lots of programming projects.
 Made many websites and programs.
 You can check this link for my programming information (open source): [Pradipta Bora - geekpradd @github](http://github.com/geekpradd).

-I got obsessed with Vampire Diaries during class 8 but I still managed to study.
-I joined FIITJEE Dhanbad for coaching and learnt a lot of things.
+I got obsessed with Vampire Diaries and other TV Shows during class 8 but I still managed to study.
+I joined FIITJEE Dhanbad for coaching and learnt a lot of things and got addicted to Physics.
+Wikipedia + Khan Academy helped a lot too.

 ##Exploration and Acceptance

 We traveled a lot during those 4 years.
 Different parts of India, different cultures.
 Bihar, UP, West Bengal, Jharkhand, Delhi, Rajasthan, I experienced all of them.
-Even though I did feel like I am being strictly observed in Bihar and UP, I still enjoyed the landscape and the monuments.
+Even though I did feel like I am being strictly observed in Bihar and UP, I still enjoyed the landscape and the ambiance.

 I explored the world on my computer.
 I used to read anything and everything on Wikipedia that I could find, whether it be celebrity trivia to UN Security Council to Nuclear Non Proliferation Treaty.